 How To Dress

 French business attire is formal and first impressions are important.
 French dress is generally understated and stylish.
 Men wear dark-colored suits for the first meeting, but what they wear later is largely dependent on the company.
 Men are clean-shaven.
 Women, on the other hand, wear elegant dresses with soft colors or business suits and high-quality accessories.
-The concept of “casual Friday” is not a common or universal concept in France.
+The concept of “casual Friday” is not a common or universal in France.

 How To Negotiate